dartmouth-cs52-19S/workshop-graphql-workshop/README.md

 ## Reflection

-*2 questions for the workshop participants to answer (very short answer) when they submit the workshop.
-These should try to get at something core to the workshop, the what and the why.*
+*Please answer the following questions*

-* [ ] 2 reflection questions
+* [ ] What aspects of GraphQL make well-formed queries more efficient than their REST counterparts?
-* [ ] 2 reflection questions
+* [ ] Are there any downsides to using a GraphQL API?

 ## Resources